Football hooliganism: France

 The KOB themselves held a silent memorial march attended by 300 and accused the police office of murdering the fan.
 They cited bias in the French press who had only given a "one-sided" account of the incident.
 French President Jacques Chirac condemned violence that led up to the shooting, stating that he was horrified by the reports of racism and anti-Semitism.
 French Prime Minister, Dominique de Villepin called for new, tougher measures to deal with football hooligans.
 Prosecutors opened an inquiry into the incident, to determine whether the officer involved should face criminal charges.
 Before a home match against Sochaux on 4 January 2006, two Arab youths were punched and kicked by white fans outside the entrance to the KOB.
 During the match racist insults were aimed at black players and a PSG player of Indian origin, Vikash Dhorasoo was told to "go sell peanuts in the metro".
 In the recent years, following UK's example, France's legislation has changed, including more and more banning of violent fans from stadiums.
 The threat of dissolution of fan groups has also tempered the outward rivalry and violence of a number of fans.
 Known violent fans under ban sentences are to report to the nearest police station on nights of game, to prove they are not anywhere in proximity to the stadium.

 On 11 June 2016, during a Euro 2016 match in Marseille between Russia and England, violent conflict broke out between the fans and left 35 injured.
 Both threw numerous items at each other and engaged in physical combat.
 Even a person who is recording the incident can be seen stomping another person's head.
 Because of this, both countries were given a disqualification warning soon after.
 The match ended with 1–1.

 On 16 April 2017, during a match between Olympique Lyonnais and SC Bastia, supporters of SC Bastia invaded the pitch in an attempt to fight Lyonnais players.
 The match was then postponed.

+September 2022 saw OGC Nice and 1.
+FC Köln fans clash outside and inside the Nice stadium, which delayed the start by 55 minutes, 39 were injured with around 50 Cologne fans attacking the home end throwing pyrotechnics.

+In 2022 there was chaos at the UEFA Champions League final with dozens of arrests and hundreds of injuries, mainly to Liverpool fans who were locked out of the stadium and being attacked by Parisian gangs.
+French police did not go to their assistance, and instead also attacked the fans and then blamed them for the situation.
+A UEFA report blamed UEFA for poor security and French police for being heavy handed in attacking, rather than defending, the Liverpool fans.